 Do I need to sign in if I have a pass?

 Day Pass holders must sign the NYS Ski Waiver before engaging in Cross-Country Skiing or Snowshoeing at the VIC.
 The waiver is located on the front desk during our listed business hours.
 The waiver is located in a white binder on our self-service station in the VIC foyer for mid-week trail users.

 Are dogs allowed on trail in winter?

 Dogs may be encountered on trail year round, on any trail.
 Certain conditions merit restricting trail use to skis and snowshoes only, please check in at the Center before taking your dog on trail.
-The “Official Dog Days of Winter” are Monday and Tuesdays.
-Dog owners must assume full responsibility of their animals while on the VIC property.
-Full responsibility includes leashing your pet, maintaining visual contact and voice control, picking up, removal, and proper disposal of animal waste.
-Cross-country skiers and snowshoers are welcome to skijouring equipment or other leash devices to maintain control of their animal.
+Dog owners must register their animals at the Front Desk and will receive a complimentary “Doggie Day Pass.”
+In accordance with Town of Brighton and Paul Smith’s College policies dog owners must assume full responsibility of their animals while on the VIC property.
+Full responsibility includes leashing your pet and maintaining control with a leash in hand or with animal attached to the skier or sowshoer with a skijoring leash.
+Dog owners must pick up, removal, and properly dispose of animal waste.
+All animals must be kept in control to prevent incident with other users and to protect wildlife.
+Cross-country skiers and snowshoers are welcome to use skijoring equipment or other leash devices to maintain control of their animal.
 Failure to comply with these responsibilities may void your day or season pass.

 What are your current trail conditions?